alvaroha1/replica/README.md

 Place the API key in a .env file as REACT_APP_LIBRARIES_KEY, see `.env.example` for reference.

-And to run the app, also in the client folder:
+And to run the app:

 `npm start` or `yarn start`